cmichi/music-visualizer/README.md

 # music-visualizer

-It seems to me, as if there are so many overloaded, colorful music visualizers, which are jammed with effects out there, that the actual difficulty is to create a reduced, simple one.
+It seems to me, as if there are so many overloaded, colorful music visualizers crammed with effects out there, that the actual difficulty is to write a reduced, simple one.

 Project status: It works, but you will probably need to adjust the java class path within the `Makefile`.
 I aim to update this readme with a *.jar, which can easily be started independent of platforms and stuff.

+The audio input is taken from you Line In.
+This will usually be your microphone input.
+In order to use the system sound or sound by a certain program as an input for the visualization, you will need to redirect your sound to Line In.
+On Linux this can e.g. be done using PulseAudio.

 Currently still requires Processing 2.0.